How are cancers in young adults treated?

-For more information, see our document Targeted Therapy.
+For more information, see Targeted Therapy.

 Some medicines work by helping the body’s own immune system attack the cancer cells.
 These treatments are called immunotherapies or biological therapies.
 They can be very helpful against some types of cancer, and they also tend to have different (and less severe) side effects than standard chemo drugs.

-For more information, see our document Immunotherapy.
+For more information, see Immunotherapy.

 Stem cell transplant